CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

    An MRI simulator or "mock scanner" that gives subjects a realistic sensory experience.
 Features a real table fitted with a wooden bore (no magnetic field or metal concerns).
 Includes a dedicated laptop for playing recorded scanner noise and running Mo-Track software, for the purpose of giving the participant live feedback on how much they are moving.

    The mock scanner is available as a resource for any research group who would find it useful.
 It may help young participants practice holding still, reassure parents who are unsure what to expect for their child's scan, and offer a trial experience for anyone who anticipates difficulty tolerating the experience (e.g., an adult with claustrophobia).
 Email ccnsupport@g.ucla.edu if you would like to be added to the calendar for scheduling time on the mock scanner.

-.. dropdown:: Workshop

-   CCN has some tools for making basic repairs and adjustments to equipment.
-These are stored in a locked office/workshop space to make sure they are not accidentally carried into the scanner room.
-Speak to CCN staff if you need to borrow a tool while conducting research activities in the suite.

 .. dropdown:: Testing Room